netxms/netxms-doc/admin/advanced.rst

 Zoning support is off by default.
 To turn it on you must set server's configuration variable ``EnableZoning`` to ``1`` and restart server.
-After restart, server will create default zone with ID ``0`` and put all existing subnets into that zone.
+After restart, server will create default zone with UIN (unique identification number) ``0`` and put all existing subnets into that zone.
 Subnet tree will looks like this:

 .. figure:: _images/Zoning_enabled.png